pgfisico/arduino-project-temperature-display/temperature-sensor-circuit.md

 Before building the display, you will connect the temperature sensor to the Arduino and display the temperature on the Serial Monitor in the Arduino IDE.

 Disconnect the Arduino board from the computer and construct the circuit pictured on this page.

+> #### Note::Important Notes
+>
-The 5V and ground connections to the bottom of the breadboard will be used later when building the display. **Place the temperature sensor exactly where indicated so that you have enough space to build the display on the rest of the breadboard later.
-Also, use the small pieces of wire to connect the temperature sensor to power to keep your circuit from getting messy**.
+> * Place the temperature sensor exactly where indicated so that you have enough space to build the display on the rest of the breadboard later.
+> * Use the small pieces of wire to connect the temperature sensor to power and ground to prevent your circuit from getting too messy.
+> * Use the same colour of wires as those shown in the diagram to make it easier to fix problems with your circuit.
+> * The 5V and ground connections to the bottom of the breadboard will be used later when building the display.

 In the circuit pictured below, the flat side of the temperature sensor is facing the empty half of the breadboard.
 It is important to orient the the temperature sensor this way so that you do not connect the power backwards.
 With the flat side of the sensor facing you, the pins have the following functions from left to right: power, sensor output, ground.
 See the pin diagram below from the sensor's datasheet below.